-27. Try Elk Meatballs – a national specialty!
+27. Try Elk Meatballs – a national speciality!

-Now, a little company called IKEA (haha) made Swedish meatballs world renowned as coming from Sweden but the Finn’s also have them here too.
+Now, a little company called IKEA (haha) made Swedish meatballs world-renowned as coming from Sweden but the Finn also has them here too.
 Elk meatballs are a national dish.

 A lot of Finnish dishes come from the forest and the Finn’s have a rule called everyman’s right.
 This means that people can enjoy Finnish nature freely whether that be walking, cycling, swimming, picking berries and fishing.
 Hunting Elk is also completely legal with a hunting permit and so you’ll see lot’s of it on the menu.